tidota/makefile-vs-cmake/README.md

 # CMake

-A kind of recipe to generate a Makefile.
+CMake is the software to generate Makefiles.
+CMake follows instructions given in a file named `CMakeLists.txt`.
+When you manually use CMake, you will run a command `cmake`, followed by `make` command.

 In this repository, you can find an example.
 ```